PITTSBURGH, PA 15251-2203

 Frequently Asked Questions

-All residential and commercial locations in Arlington County with an active alarm system are required by Ordinance to have an alarm permit (Arlington County Code, Chapter 33).
+All residential and commercial locations in Arlington County with an active alarm system are required by Ordinance to have a security alarm permit (Arlington County Code, Chapter 33).
+Fire alarm systems do not require an alarm permit.

 Please complete the online registration form